The one wall this real estate mogul won't build

 It's a design former border patrol agent Rowdy Adams believes would be most effective in an urban settings.

-"(B)y the time someone breaches that first barrier and gets across the roadway ... you might want a secondary fence to slow them down until a response vehicle shows up," Adams explained.
+"(By) the time someone breaches that first barrier and gets across the roadway ... you might want a secondary fence to slow them down until a response vehicle shows up," Adams explained.

 Trump has at times said he wants to build a wall all along the border.
 Other times, he's said that it's not necessary in places where there's a "natural barrier."